Bill Maurer: Career

 Maurer received his A.B. from Vassar College and, in 1994, his Ph.D. in anthropology from Stanford University.
 He joined the Department of Anthropology at the University of California, Irvine in 1996.
 He was chair of the Department of Anthropology at UC Irvine from 2005 to 2011 and was associate dean for research and graduate studies in the social sciences from 2011 to 2013.
 He was appointed Dean of the School of Social Sciences in July 2013.
 From 2007 to 2009, Maurer was President of the Association for Political and Legal Anthropology.

-Maurer is currently associate editor of the Journal of Cultural Economy and serves as a member of the editorial boards of the Journal of Islamic Accounting and Business Research, Cultural Anthropology, Cultural Critique, and PoLAR: The Political and Legal Anthropology Review.
+Maurer is currently associate editor of the Journal of Cultural Economy and serves as a member of the editorial boards of the Journal of Islamic Accounting and Business Research, Cultural Anthropology, Cultural Critique, and PoLAR: Political and Legal Anthropology Review.
 In 2015, he was appointed to the Board on Behavioral, Cognitive and Sensory Sciences of the National Academy of Sciences.
 He is the recipient of four major National Science Foundation research grants on topics ranging from the cultures of international finance to mobile money and private digital currencies.

 In 2012, Maurer consulted on the renovation of the Citi Money Gallery at the British Museum.
 In 2015, he was invited to provide input with 14 other academics to the United States Department of the Treasury on the redesign of the US$10 bill.

 In 2016, Maurer was named a fellow of the American Association for the Advancement of Science for noteworthy advances in the fields of law and economic anthropology, specifically in banking and the meaning of money in different cultures.